If you already know about the popular Keto diet, you’ve likely heard about Keto Coffee, also known sometimes as bulletproof.

 Keto Coffee typically contains butter and medium-chain triglycerides (MCT) oil that do not require the liver to process them before they enter the bloodstream.
 These types of fats are able to be immediately converted into ketones then used right away for energy!

 What’s more the MCTs are filling and so help people feel fuller, longer, and help avoid overeating.
-Keto Coffee’s fats’ effects and the natural caffeine of coffee beans often cause the Keto dieter to feel quite good ─ again: mentally clear, alter mind and body, increased energy, less hunger and more sustained ability to focus.
+Keto Coffee’s fats’ effects and the natural caffeine of coffee beans often cause the Keto dieter to feel quite good, with the added benefits of:

 Be aware that too much Keto Coffee may cause quite the opposite results.
 One cup per day is recommended, and more than that – the cup consumed should stand in pace of an entire meal, not just as a drink to enjoy with breakfast or some other meal.
 Overconsumption of fat and protein-rich coffee may lead to weight gain and gastrointestinal issues or distress.

-All that to say, keep in mind that a decision to simply add Keto Coffee to a non-Keto and regular way of eating isn’t going to lead to weight loss and may do the opposite.
+All that being said, keep in mind that a decision to simply add Keto Coffee to a non-Keto and regular way of eating isn’t going to lead to weight loss and may do the opposite.

 Adding grass-fed butter surely adds extra saturated fat but adding those fats without reducing carbohydrates isn’t going to place your body in ketosis.
 Keto Coffee can do good for your body when you’re observing a strict Keto diet.